ped-dyn-emp/PeTrack/docs/source/user_interface/user_interface.md

 ## Menu Bar

 The menu bar includes a plethora of menus.
 Feel free to explore the different options.
+Here only the basics are listed.

+PeTrack
+: Here you find information about your current installation of PeTrack, e.g. the version.

+File
+: Options to open or save projects; or export files (see [Export](/export/video.md))

+Edit
+: Some functionalities to edit the trajectories.
+Those are explained in the section [Possible operations for corrections](/correction/correction-workflow.md).

+View
+: Here you can set parameters like the playback speed of the video or the size of the video in the window.

+Help
+: Here you find the `keybindings`. <!-- Link einfügen wenns irgendwann das richtige Unterkapitel dafür gibt -->

 ```{toctree}
 :hidden: